 Chipping

-always stay in the fairway and hit every green, all you need is the
+you can always stay in the fairway and hit every green, all you

 your putter.
 Unfortunately, that never happens to us